 Though Chihuahuas can regularly live up to 20 years, Dachshunds have a somewhat shorter lifespan.
-However, a healthy Chiweenie can still expect a good 13-16 years if they are well taken care of and don’t run into any health problems.
+But even so, a healthy Chiweenie can still expect a good 13-16 years if they are well taken care of and do not run into much health problems.

 Super low maintenance, the Chiweenie is a perfect fit for individuals who live a more laid-back lifestyle.
 If you are more keen on cozy evenings at home rather than, say, long hikes in the mountains, this breed is a good choice.

 Small size, small price tag.
-Some hybrid breeds, like the Goberian, can cost more up to $1500 dollars at times.
-This breed is much more budget friendly.
-Not only do puppies tend to be (often significantly) less than $500, they will likely require fewer trips to the vet and cost less to feed.
+Some hybrid breeds, like the Goberian, can cost more up to $1500 dollars.
+This Chiweenie is budget friendly.
+Not only do puppies tend to be less than $500, but they will likely need fewer trips to the vet and cost less to feed.

 These dogs, believe it or not, make excellent watch dogs.
 With their alert and fearless nature, you can relax knowing that they are on the job.